syncfusion-content/blazor-docs/blazor/gantt-chart/virtualization.md

 }
 ```

-### Limitations for OverscanCount

-* The OverscanCount functionality is applicable exclusively in virtualization scenarios.
-* When the OverscanCount property is enabled without PageSize, the rendering of records depends on the Gantt chart's height and viewport count, including the OverscanCount.
-Records will be rendered based on these factors.
-* If both PageSize and OverscanCount are enabled, the DOM element will render with the combined count of PageSize and OverscanCount.

 ## Column virtualization

 Column virtualization allows you to load more columns with high performance.
 It renders only the columns in the viewport, while other columns render on-demand during horizontal scrolling.